mmaeke/Metagenomics_Tutorial/README.md

-# Metagenomics_Tutorial
+# Metagenomics Tutorial
-Metagenomics is the study of genetic material directly recovered from environmental samples and therefore cultivation is not required.
+**Metagenomics** is the study of pooled DNA or RNA recovered from environmental sample containing organisms that have not been isolated and identified.

-A metagenome is a collection of genomes from the assemblage of microorganisms present in a defined environment (Handelsman et al. Chemistry Biology, 1998)
+A **metagenome** is a collection of genomes from all the cells present in a particular environment.
+*(Brock, 15th edition)*

+#### First, some basics:

-To analyze metagenomes several steps are required
+To analyze metagenomes several steps are required:
 1. Quality check and trimming
 2. Assembly
 3. Binning